ingridmpg/React-Store/README.md

 ## About

-This application simulates e-commerce with features such as cart and price calculation.
-No database was used.
+This application simulates e-commerce with features such as cart and price calculation, and no database was used.
 The goal was to learn how to use React components and style them however you want.

 ## The project can be viewed live at: